sethupathyk/Sliding-Form/README.md

 # Sliding-Form
-Sign In/ Sign Up Form that that slides by users option
+UI of Sign In/ Sign Up
+The sign up/in column slides over by clicking on it